 - Team Values

 Core values: Identify a maximum of three core values for the team.
 These are deeply held personal principles and convictions that the team members stand for.
 It is vital to choose core values for which you are already “walking the walk” and “talking the talk,” otherwise it will simply generate cynicism and distrust.
-A value is only core if you know that you would always hold onto it, even if the environment ceased to reward you, or perhaps even penalized you, for holding this value.
+A value is only core if you know that you would always hold onto it, even if the environment ceased to reward you, or perhaps even penalised you, for holding this value.

 Aspirational values: Identify a maximum of two aspirational values for the team.
-These are qualities that you would like to have and believe you need to develop in order to maximize your success as a team.
+These are qualities that you would like to have and believe you need to develop in order to maximise your success as a team.

-Desired behaviours: In order to cement the team values and make them tangible for future guidance, reflect on what the team values mean in terms of behavior.
+Desired behaviours: In order to cement the team values and make them tangible for future guidance, reflect on what the team values mean in terms of behaviour.
 In other words, create vivid statements for the desired behaviour that will help you cultivate and grow the team values.

 Value champions: Ensure co-responsibility for maintaining the desired team culture by nominating at least one “value champion” per team value.
-Being a value champion means the chosen team member has both the right and the responsibility to speak up, not only when the value is being violated, but also in appreciation whenever this value is being honored by the team in an exemplary way.
+Being a value champion means the chosen team member has both the right and the responsibility to speak up, not only when the value is being violated, but also in appreciation whenever this value is being honoured by the team in an exemplary way.

 - Action Planning

 As a final and most crucial step to ensure that the Team Contract will be an effective instrument, the team must decide on which actions are needed to make sure the contract is carefully recorded and remains a living tool that is updated and referred to on a regular basis.

 In this case, I would invite you to be creative and playful.
 Some kind of visual representation of the Team Contract that can be posted somewhere where it is visible to the whole team on a regular basis would be good.
 I also recommend that you make it a standard item on the agenda of your regular team meetings to reflect on where you are with regard to the Team Contract and to make adjustments, if necessary.